-The interview will be conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
-The webinar will be one hour long.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The interview was conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
+The webinar was one hour long.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.

 Harrison Lung is a Partner for McKinsey & Company, a leading global management consulting firm, based out New Jersey.
 Previously based out of McKinsey’s Hong Kong office, Harrison serves clients across Asia, North America and Europe.
 His passion is about helping telecommunication and high-tech clients capture the full benefits of large-scale digital transformations, using his in-depth knowledge of IT and operations to help them achieve impact at scale.

 He is a core leader of Asians at McKinsey (AAM), a diversity and inclusion group within McKinsey, aimed at fostering and advancing of Asian Americans in the workplace.
 This group recently released a report: COVID-19 and advancing Asian American recovery that highlighted the significant impact that COVID-19 has had on the Asian American community.
 He is also on Asia Society’s Global Talent Initiative council.
 Harrison has also been a frequent speaker and panel moderator at leading industry events, such as Mobile World Congress (MWC) in Barcelona and his work has been cited by leading publications (ABC, CBS, Forbes etc.)